 Well, there's a fair deal more to it than that.
 As each episode goes by — generally based around a different deadly challenge — it is gradually revealed that there are four different types of game, each with a difficulty rating.
 These are symbolized by the suits and values from a deck of cards: a nine of Spades constitutes a challenging game of strength; a two of Diamonds is a more forgiving battle of wits.
 Clubs signify a team challenge, while Hearts represent an element of betrayal.

 The first few episodes of Alice In Borderland can be knocked back like shots on a bar counter.
 In one episode, an apartment block turns into a cat-and-mouse chase as contestants seek respite from a gun-wielding adversary.
 In another, a tank rapidly fills up with water; solve a riddle to turn off the taps.
-Endurance tests and geometric puzzles are scattered elsewhere, and there are a few wild animals thrown in for good measure.
+Endurance tests and geometric puzzles are scattered elsewhere, and a few wild animals are thrown in for good measure.

 The series deals a dramatic blow at the midway point: Chōta and Daikichi are eliminated, leaving Arisu distraught.
 Forced to continue alone (until he forms a bond with exercise fanatic Usagi), he winds up at "The Beach" — a vibrant community of tenuous survivors who take refuge at a hotel complex.
 Led by the hippie-ish "Hatter," a grand plan is presented: band together as a team and collect a full deck of cards, and the mystery of the Borderland will surely be revealed.

 Of course, it's an offer too good to be true.
 A power struggle wipes out Hatter, leaving the brutish Aguni in charge of operations at The Beach.
 Then, a new game begins: a "ten of Hearts" challenge to complete the full deck.
 A murder has taken place; kill the perpetrator to win the game.
 Aguni and his gang are in it to win it, and a killing spree only ends after Arisu manages to solve the riddle.
 But in doing so, he also stumbles upon another twist.
-Amid the hordes of players forced to participate in these cruel challenges, there are also "dealers" acting against them in order to extend their own VISAs.
+Amid the hordes of players forced to participate in these cruel challenges, there are also "dealers" acting against them to extend their own VISAs.

 The series ends with Arisu and Usagi happening upon a control room full of dead "gamemasters" — another league of players working for what remains an unseen antagonist.
 It is then revealed that the next chapter in the Borderland will offer an even greater challenge: the face cards.